-Black holes are one of the most mind-blowing cosmological concepts we know of, and they've certainly been thrust into our consciousness in recent years through detections of gravitational waves and the incredible first image of a black hole, captured in galaxy M87.
+Now black holes have been thrust into the limelight through detections of gravitational waves and the incredible first image of a black hole, captured in galaxy M87.

 But what would happen if you fell into a black hole?
 What would you see?
 Could you survive?